 It considers an attacker intercepting communication between two communicating links.
 Inter-node communication with cloud components is often unsecured by the default configuration, it is possible to hijack a user session or gain unauthorized access to services in social networks, and communication protocol flaws can result in the data breach.
 Cloud Stacks software distributions (for example Open Stack) do not always use protocols for data confidentiality and integrity between communicating applications (e.g., TLS and SSL) and are not always configured properly (e.g., changing default passwords).
 In addition, this effect is further exacerbated in a complex layered environment based on virtualization environments because they permit cross-inspection of various tenant’s data flow, as well as topology inference that could serve to set up several attacks.
 Meltdown and Spectre, for instance, are two CPU-level vulnerabilities that can be exploited to create a side-channel focused on deducing the content of computer memory.
 These vulnerabilities can be exploited even in virtualized environments, leading to an even more serious security risk, given the sharing of physical resources among multiple tenants.
 VM network traffic sniffing/spoofing are among the most critical threats in virtualization.
 Privilege domain processes like management interface can intercept all network traffic before it gets to the unprivileged user domain.
 The network traffic of a particular VM can be sniffed to read the communication or to perform traditional MITM attacks.
 Even if extremely difficult (i.e., the target and the attacker must be executed on the same core), virtualization permits a more low-level interception of information at the cache level (both L2 and L1) due to the sharing of the same hardware resources.
 For instance, a side-channel attack on L2 cache.
-This threat is strongly connected also with the network-centric domain in Section 3.4.
+This threat is strongly connected also with the network-centric domain.

 Threat T3.2.2: Unauthorised acquisition of information (data breach)